Grand Beguinage

 Did you know ...

-• That in the Great Beguinage you will find the Saint Nicholas House, a seventeenth-century richly decorated residence that was demolished in the 1970s on Parijsstraat and skillfully at this site.
+• that in the Grand Beguinage you will find Saint Nicholas House, a richly decorated seventeenth-century residence that was demolished in Parijsstraat in the 1970s and carefully rebuilt on this site?

-• That the Great Beguinage, together with 12 other Flemish beguinages, was recognized as a World Heritage Site by UNESCO in 1998.
+• that in 1998, the Grand Beguinage, together with twelve other Flemish beguinages, was recognized as a UNESCO World Heritage Site?

 Sint-Niklaashuis (Foto: Rob Stevens)